 At Nanda & Associate Lawyers, our experienced Real Estate lawyers understand your specific circumstances and provide tailored and customized solutions for each of them.

-Our Mississauga Real Estate Lawyers are available for a no-obligation free consultation.
+Our Mississauga Real Estate Lawyers are available for a consultation.
 Come and experience our quality legal counsel and personalized care we give to each client.

 1. CONTENTS AND LIABILITY INSURANCE/ FIRE INSURANCE

 Non- Condo Purchase

 It is the responsibility of the purchaser to get the house insured under terms stating the full guaranteed replacement value for the property and its contents before the closing of the deal.
 The insurance should be effective beginning from the day of the closing.
 The mortgage lender must be the one responsible for paying up the losses.
 The residential non-condo purchase deal cannot be closed by our office if we do not receive an insurance confirmation from the relevant insurance company (by fax).
 So, kindly confirm from your insurance agent to forward the binder letter of the insurance to our law office.
 This letter must contain all the information such as the arranged coverage, replacement costs and the complete address of the purchaser and the mortgage company.

 Although, it is the responsibility of the condo management corporation to maintain an insurance policy for the entire condo project, you too should ensure you have the insurance for the contents of the condo.
 This should begin from the date of the closing.
 In case you are buying a new condo, it should be effective from the date of occupancy.
 Also, ensure that you are getting a condominium unit owner’s policy instead of the tenant’s policy.